Relationship of Donald Trump and Jeffrey Epstein

-Donald Trump, the 45th and 47th president of the United States, developed a social and professional relationship with financier and sex offender Jeffrey Epstein that began in the late 1980s and continued into the early 2000s.
+Donald Trump, the 45th and 47th president of the United States, developed a social and professional relationship with financier and child sex offender Jeffrey Epstein that began in the late 1980s and continued into at least the early 2000s.
 During Trump's prior careers as a businessman and media personality before entering politics in 2015, he and Epstein visited each other's real estate properties regularly.
 Trump and Epstein socialized frequently throughout the 1990s and early 2000s, including attending parties at Trump's Mar-a-Lago resort in Florida and Epstein's residence.
 Flight logs released during an associate's trial confirm that Trump flew on Epstein's private jet multiple times in the 1990s, and according to Epstein, Trump first had sex with his future wife Melania Knauss in his private jet.
 Trump had a falling out with Epstein around 2004 and ceased contact.
 After Epstein was said to have sexually harassed a teenage daughter of another Mar-a-Lago member in 2007, Trump banned him from the club.
 Epstein said, in a 2019 email attributed by NBC News and Axios to the event, that he had never been a member of the club.

 Epstein was convicted of procuring a person under the age of 18 for prostitution in 2008.
 Since Epstein's 2019 arrest for sex trafficking of minors and his death in prison shortly thereafter, their former relationship has come under further scrutiny, particularly during and after Trump's re-election as president in 2024.
 Trump has denied any knowledge of Epstein's criminal activities and distanced himself from the deceased financier in the years before Epstein's arrest and death.
 Trump promoted unsubstantiated conspiracy theories about the circumstances and suggested Epstein was murdered.
-Media attention and public pressure has mounted in 2025, as Trump's administration has not released files relating to Epstein, despite Trump promising to do so during his 2024 presidential campaign.
+Media attention and public pressure mounted in 2025, as the Trump administration had not released files relating to Epstein, despite Trump promising to do so during his 2024 presidential campaign.